Joshua N. Haldeman: Political activity in Canada

 From 1936 to 1941, he was involved in Howard Scott's Technocracy Incorporated, which led to his arrest under the wartime Defence of Canada Regulations on October 8, 1940, in Vancouver by the Royal Canadian Mounted Police on a charge of membership in an illegal organization.
 Technocracy Incorporated had been banned in Canada following the start of World War II since the organization was deemed subversive to the war effort.
 He was returned to Regina and released on $8,000 bail; at trial, he was fined $200 for his role "writing, publishing, or circulating" a document titled "Statement of Patriotism by Those Who Were Technocrats", which the court deemed likely to cause "disaffection to His Majesty".

 In 1941, he resigned from that group and for two years attempted to form his own political party, publishing a newsletter titled Total War & Defence.
 As an avowed anti-communist, Haldeman objected to Technocracy Incorporated's declaration of support for the Soviet Union following the German invasion of the Soviet Union in 1941.
 Haldeman's son-in-law Errol Musk claimed in 2024 that Haldeman sympathized with Nazi Germany during World War II.

 In 1943, Haldeman joined the Social Credit Party of Canada and served as the Social Credit Party of Saskatchewan's leader, but failed to be elected in the constituency of Yorkton in the 1948 Saskatchewan general election.

 During that time, Haldeman formally made statements discouraging the publicizing of the prevalent antisemitism in the party.
 However, he also gave a speech defending a decision by a party newspaper to publish the Protocols of the Elders of Zion, an antisemitic fabrication claiming an International Jewish conspiracy to rule the world.
 In his speech, Haldeman said "that the plan as outlined in these protocols has been rapidly unfolding in the period of observation of this generation."
-He would later claim that apartheid South Africa was leading "White Christian Civilization" against the "International Conspiracy" of Jewish bankers and the "hordes of Coloured people" he claimed they controlled.

 In the 1945 Canadian federal election, he made a bid for a seat in the federal parliament, placing fourth in Prince Albert with 4.3% of the vote, losing to Prime Minister William Lyon Mackenzie King.
 In 1946, he cited the party's opposition to communism in the press.
 In the 1949 Canadian federal election he ran in Lake Centre losing to future prime minister John Diefenbaker.

 He was chairman of the party's national council until 1949, when he resigned.